camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 runtimeService.executeMigrationPlan(migrationPlan, processInstances);
 ```

-Migration is successful if all process instance can be migrated.
+Migration is successful if all process instances can be migrated.
 Confer the
 [chapter on validation]({{< relref "#validation" >}}) to learn which kind of validation is performed before
 a migration plan is executed.